mysociety/citizenconnect/documentation/csv_formats.md

 ## Organisations

-- `ODS Code`: The ODS code for this org
+- `OrganisationCode`: The ODS code for this org
 - `ChoicesID`: The Choices ID of this org
-- `Name`
+- `OrganisationName`
-- `Trust Code`: The ODS code of the Trust (should match that provided in the trusts CSV)
+- `ParentCode`: The ODS code of the Trust (should match that provided in the trusts CSV)
 - `OrganisationTypeID`: What is this org.
 Eg `HOS`
 - `URL`
 - `Address1`